-When you think of Peru you think of the amazing culture of the Inca and their architectural achievement, Machu Picchu.
-You’re familiar with Lima the largest city and Cusco the city where you go to hop on to Machu Picchu.
-But just short hop and skip by bus or plane is Peru’s second largest city.
-El Cuidad Blanca, or White City.
+When you think of Peru, you think of the fantastic culture of the ancient Inca and their architectural achievement, Machu Picchu.
+You’re probably familiar with Lima the largest city and Cusco the town where you go to continue your journey on to Machu Picchu.
+But just a short hop and skip by bus or plane is Peru’s second-largest city – El Cuidad Blanca, or The White City.

 Arequipa is often used as a gateway for trekking and tours to the Colca Canyon or a stop-over for travelers coming from Chile on their way to Cusco.
-But the city as more to offer than just a stopover.
-Here are 10 reasons why you should explore it.
+However, the city as more to offer than just a stopover.
+Here are ten reasons why you should visit and explore Arequipa.

 1. The Plaza de Armas & Cathedral

 The Plaza de Armas Arequipa is the most beautiful in Peru.
-It boasts an impressive twin-towered Cathedral founded in 1612 that is made of sillar.
+It boasts an impressive twin-towered Cathedral that was founded in 1612 and is made of sillar.
 Sillar is a white volcanic rock formed hundreds of years about from deep inside a volcano that exists in Peru.
 The city itself is made mostly of this material, hence earning its nickname the White City.

 There are many restaurants, handicrafts & shops, and hostels right at the plaza.
 The Plaza de Armas is also the center for fiestas and other activities.
 The center is a UNESCO world heritage site.

-2. Getting lost in the city by local transportation (Combi)
+2. Get lost in the city by local transportation (Combi)

 Controlled chaos.
 That’s what describes the transportation system in Arequipa.
-Combine this with your lack of the command of the Spanish language and you’ll have something that can be best described as pandemonium.
+Combine this with your lack of the command of the Spanish language, and you’ll have something that can be best described as anarchy.
 Just hop on a Combi and find out for yourself.
 You can discover new locations or get lost for cheap.

 What are Combis?